ICBC TORT CLAIMS

 A tort claim is a claim against the person or persons who caused the accident, but in practice, person’s insurer will defend the claim.
 In B.C. the insurer is almost always ICBC.

-Potential damages for tort claims included cost of treatment both past and future, income loss both past and future, and loss of enjoyment of life, often called “pain and suffering”.
+Potential damages for tort claims included the cost of treatment both past and future, income loss both past and future and loss of enjoyment of life, often called “pain and suffering”.